knaidu/problem-solving/dynamic_programming/longest_increasing_subsequence.md

 ## Solution
 - Start examining the array from left to right, keep track of the longest sequence seen so far
-- Once the sequence is no longer increasing restart the count and check if the next sequence is longer than the previous one seen
+- Once the sequence is no longer increasing restart the count and check if the next sequence is longer than the longest seen so far
 - Repeat this until the end of array
 - We'll need additional book-keeping if we want to track the starting and ending indices of the LIS.